 ABOUT

-He began his fine art career with a series of multi-dimensional, sculptural paper board works on contoured foam core, an art form he created called Stak.
-The art form was used in many of his earlier series including Chinois Pop and Animie
+Larry Yung is an American contemporary fine artist.
+He began his fine art career with a multi-dimensional art form called Stak, which consists of sculptured and layered paper boards on contoured foam core.
+Stak was featured in many of his earlier series, including Chinois Pop and Anime.

-Larry's works have been exhibited in London, Sweden, Tokyo, Hong Kong, Singapore, Shanghai, New York, San Francisco, Seattle and Los Angeles.
-His work has been previewed at Sutherby's in Hong Kong for an auction for Asia Art Archive.
+Yung's works have been exhibited in London, Sweden, Tokyo, Hong Kong, Singapore, Shanghai, New York, San Francisco, Seattle, and Los Angeles.

 His participation in Art Fairs includes Seattle Art Fair, LA Art, Asian Contemporary Art Fair New York, Shanghai Art Fair, and Art 13 London.